sophtank/sophtank/README.md

 ## Bio

-Hello! 👋 I'm Sophie, a senior computer science student with a passion for bioinformatics.
+Hello! 👋 I'm Sophie, a bioinformatician.
 I'm enthusiastic about combining computational techniques with wet lab experiments to unravel the mysteries of life sciences. 🧬🔬

 ## Education

-- **Current:** Senior Computer Science Student in the Early Entry program for Bioinformatics (Schrodinger's Grad Student)
+- **Current:** M.Sc.
+Bioinformatics Student
 - **University:** University of North Carolina at Charlotte
-- **Concentration:** Bioinformatics

 ## Interests